Our customers give us an average of 4.9 stars!

 While American car enthusiasts may pride themselves on their devotion to homegrown brands, they often find themselves tempted by the sleek designs and performance capabilities of foreign cars – a sense of belonging tugging at their heartstrings in both directions.

-Interestingly enough, there is indeed a significant difference in insurance rates between domestic and imported car brands that many drivers might not consider.
+Interestingly, there is a significant difference in insurance rates between domestic and imported car brands that many drivers might not consider.

-Imported car repairs tend to be more expensive due to factors such as specialized parts, labor costs for technicians with brand-specific expertise, and potential shipping delays for components; these higher repair costs can lead insurers to charge higher premiums for coverage on imported vehicles.
+Imported car repairs tend to be more expensive due to specialized parts, labor costs for technicians with brand-specific expertise, and potential shipping delays for components; these higher repair costs can lead insurers to charge higher premiums for coverage on imported vehicles.

 Ultimately, while your affinity for either domestic or imported automobiles may pull you one way or another emotionally, it’s essential to weigh potential financial implications when choosing which type of ride best suits your needs and desires.